JadeRowan/cinema-app/README.md

 <a name="Overview"></a>
 ## Overview
 Cinema-app is a web application where registered user clients can purchase tickets for a movie.
-Also it gives a lot of toolls for Admin user to perform CRUD operations to Movies, Cinema Halls and Movie Sessions.
+Also, it gives a lot of toolls for Admin user to perform CRUD operations to Movies, Cinema Halls and Movie Sessions.
-<br/>Service include such tools as:
+<br/>Service includes such tools as:
 <br/> - Email validation
-<br/> - Password hashing with salt (SHA512)
+<br/> - Password hashing (BCrypt)
 <a name="Use-cases"></a>
 ## Use cases
-When you enter the application website you enter like a guest and you have access only to these actions:
+When you enter the application website you enter like a guest, and you have access only to these actions:
 * Login
 * Register as a new user